klwdesigns/klw_base/_posts/2019-07-27-redshifts-einstein-and-the-beginning.md

 But Einstein, like many other physicists of his time, did not want to accept the BIG implication of his theories: the universe had a beginning and it was expanding.
 The universe was not just a static void filled with stars.
 He even attempted to include the concept of a cosmological constant to deal with the problem of a static universe collapsing in on itself.

 In 1931, while in the United States, Einstein accepted an invitation by Edwin Hubble to observe and consider his discoveries of an expanding universe.
+Most important to his discoveries was the tiny changes in the light from distant galaxies, known as redshifts.
+These redshifts allowed scientists to measure the speed of rotation of the distant galaxies.
+(Much like a police radar.)
 After looking through Hubble's massive, revolutionary telescope, Einstein admitted:

 "The red shift of distant nebulae has smashed my old construction like a hammer blow."